preludetech/tutorial-getting-git/tutorial/12-practical-creating-and-merging-multiple-branches.md

 # Creating and merging multiple branches

 In this section we will be creating and merging multiple branches.
-We'll also be dealing with our first ever merge conflict.
+We'll also be dealing with our first ever **merge conflict!**

-## What are we going to do?
+## Our branches

-In this section, we'll be creating multiple features on our website.
+We'll be creating multiple features on our website.
 Each of those features will get a branch of its own:

 ### Feature 1: Add link to contact page to home page